hestiia-engineering/update-bitbake-recipe/README.md

    Extract the package name and version from the `Cargo.toml` file.
 Then it converts the package name (e.g. `resistive-core-regulator`) into a human-friendly title (e.g. `Resistive Core Regulator`).

 4. **Generate BitBake File:**
+   If `meta-rust-bin` method is chosen, manually generate a BitBake file.

-   Installs `cargo-bitbake` and generates the BitBake file.
+   If `cargo-bitbake` is chosen, installs `cargo-bitbake` and generates the BitBake file.

 5. **Checkout Yocto Meta Repository:**
    Uses the provided `git_token` and repository details to check out the Yocto meta repository.